xen-project/xen/docs/misc/xen-command-line.markdown

 Ignore the local APIC on a uniprocessor system, even if enabled by the BIOS.
 This option will accept value.

+### no-real-mode (x86)

+Do not execute real-mode bootstrap code when booting Xen.
+This option should not be used except for debugging.
+It will effectively disable the vga option, which relies on real mode to set the video mode.

 ### noreboot
 > `= <boolean>`